microsoft/pxt-adafruit/olddocs/js/lessons/transformer/quiz.md

 ## 6. Consider the following picture

-Write the code to show number 20 on the BBC micro:bit.
+Write the code to show number 20 on the @boardname@.
 Please add the variable called `doubled` Refer to the finished code on the tutorial.

 <br/>